Unnao gold treasure incident: Village history

-In the 19th century, Alexander Cunningham, the founder of the Archaeological Survey of India, speculated that the site referred to as Hayamukha by Hiuen-Tsang, a 7th-century Chinese traveller, might be the present day Daundia Khera.
-Hiuen-Tsang had recorded visiting Hayamukha, where he noted five Buddhist monasteries housing over 1000 members of the Buddhist sect Saṃmitīya.
+In the 19th century, Alexander Cunningham, the founder of the Archaeological Survey of India, speculated that the site referred to as Hayamukha by Xuanzang, a 7th-century Chinese traveller, might be the present day Daundia Khera.
+Xuanzang had recorded visiting Hayamukha, where he noted five Buddhist monasteries housing over 1000 members of the Buddhist sect Saṃmitīya.
 Cunningham considered it "almost certain" that the two places were the same, but acknowledged that there were significant differences between the early descriptions and what he saw then.
 He also relied upon the thoughts of James Tod, another British scholar who is nowadays not considered a reliable historian.